rachhek/imagescraper/readme.md

 ## Limitations

 - Cannot download images that are in the form of base64
-- Only scrapes "img" tag
+- Only scrapes "img" tag and "background-url" style tags
 - does not automatically scroll pages
 - might not properly scrape images for a highly dynamic websites